VCoves/4-in-a-row/README.md

 There are 4 strategies to choose from.

 ## Getting started
-To start a game run *joc.exe*, which you compile doing `ghc joc.hs`.
+To start a game run *game.exe*, which you compile doing `ghc game.hs`.

 For each player the program prompts for the strategy number:
 * 0 = Random Bot